Papilio cresphontes: Habitat

 In the United States, P. cresphontes mostly inhabit deciduous forest and citrus orchards.
 They are only capable of overwintering in Florida and the deep South.

 Description

-One of the giant swallowtail's most notable features is its size.
+One of the eastern giant swallowtail's most notable features is its size.
 Females have an average wingspan of 5.5 in, and up to 6.9 in, while males' average is 5.8 in, and up to 7.4 in.